Is Portland, Oregon Housing Market Inventory Declining in 2023?

 After all, we all remember the hyper-competitive real estate market conditions that developed in the early stages of the pandemic.
 Back then, a severe inventory shortage led to bidding wars, rapid price growth, and a lot of headaches for home buyers.

 But things will likely be different this time around.
-Even if inventory levels continue to decline into the second half of 2023, we probably won’t see the kind of fierce competition that occurred over the past few years.
+No matter what inventory levels do in 2024, we probably won’t see the kind of fierce competition that occurred over the past few years.

-For one thing, there are fewer buyers now when compared to 2020 and 2021.
+For one thing, there are fewer buyers now when compared to a few years ago.
 Higher home prices and mortgage rates, along with general inflation, have reduced the pool of qualified home buyers.
 So there’s less demand these days.

 Get an Instant Mortgage Rate Quote Today

 As a home buyer in the Portland area, you might have an easier time finding a suitable property within your budget.
-The reason for this is something we’ve already stated.
-The Portland metro area experienced the second-biggest increase in active real estate listings over the past year.
+The reason for this is something we’ve already stated in terms of the possibility of a slight increase in housing supply.

-Still, the local market could become more competitive for buyers later in 2023 – especially if the recent inventory declines continue going forward.
+Still, the local market could be competitive for buyers later in 2024 – especially if the recent inventory declines going forward.

 You can increase your chance for success by making a strong offer the first time around.
 To do this, spend some time reviewing recent home sales in the area where you plan to buy a home.
 This will help you determine the best offer amount, based on what similar homes have sold for in the same area.